Online privacy statement

 How we use your information

-PHOENIX TECHNOLOGY SYSTEMS INC., as a data processor, is a US based company who hosts a web and mobile-based time and expense storage and reporting system (“Phoenix”) on its secure server in order to record time and expenses for its clients (data controller).
-Naturally, the system stores data fields to enable the entry and approval of time and expenses.
-These data fields are provided it’s clients, who contract workers to provide services.
+PHOENIX TECHNOLOGY SYSTEMS INC. (or “PTS,” “we,” “us,” or “our”), as a data processor, is a U.S. based company which hosts a web and mobile-based time and expense storage and reporting system (“Phoenix”) on its secure server in order to record time and expenses for its clients (the “data controllers”).
+Naturally, Phoenix stores data fields to enable the entry and approval of time and expenses.
+These data fields are provided by PTS clients, who contract workers to provide services.
+We process your personal data based on the documented instructions of clients.
+This personal data typically includes biographical information (such as first and last name), company name and personnel number, contact information (such as email and postal addresses), and IP address.

 Why does PHOENIX TECHNOLOGY SYSTEMS INC. need to collect and store personal data?

-In order to utilize the Phoenix software, we need to collect personal data for in order to record time and expenses for its clients.
-In any event, we are committed to ensuring that the information we collect and use is appropriate for this purpose, and does not constitute an invasion of your privacy.
+In order to allow clients to utilize Phoenix, we need to collect personal data in order to record time and expenses for clients.
+We may also use the personal data we receive in order to respond to requests or questions or send appropriate communications as instructed by clients.
+In any event, we are committed to ensuring that the information we collect and use is appropriate for this purpose and does not constitute an invasion of your privacy.

 Will PHOENIX TECHNOLOGY SYSTEMS INC. share my personal data with anyone else?